 Another game set in a medieval setting, who can forget "Gauntlet"?
 To this day it's one of the best multi-player dungeon-crawler games ever made.
 The camera would linger overhead, as four playable characters - a warrior, elf, valkyrie or wizard - would wreak havoc on a series of ghosts, demons and monsters.
 Back to the earlier "Angry Birds" theory (which states: If they can make an "Angry Birds" movie than why not X?), a "Gauntlet" movie would need a bit of fleshing out, but the popularity of this game would intrigue an entire generation of adults who are probably saying "Oh yeah!
 Gauntlet!
 I remember that game!" right now as they read this, and who would probably check out a movie-version.

 Chris Pratt stars as Simon Belmont, the whip-toting hero who is sent in to take down Count Dracula, played by (who else?)
 Willem Dafoe...or better yet, Benedict Cumberbatch.
-Everybody remembers "Castlevania" as one of the earliest hits on the NES, and it's a series that was popular enough to spawn several sequels over multiple platforms.
+Everybody remembers "Castlevania" as one of the earliest hits on the NES, and it's a series that was popular enough to spawn several sequels over multiple platforms, and even an animated series on Netflix.
 A film franchise of "Castlevania" wouldn't suck.

 How cool would it be to see a movie version of "Punch Out!" the most successful boxing games of all-time?
 It could follow the normal "rise-from-nothing" boxing movie cliches, and could be slanted as a comedy, with, say, Kevin Hart tapped to play the film's protagonist, Little Mac.
 Craig Robinson co-stars as Doc, his faithful trainer.
 With an all-star cast featuring Timothy Olyphant as Glass Joe, Nick Offerman as Von Kaiser, Ben Kingsley as Great Tiger, The Rock as Super Macho Man, Charles Barkley as Bald Bull, Chris Christie as King Hippo, Adam Sandler as Don Flamenco, Ving Rhames as Mr. Sandman and Sylvester Stallone as Soda Popinski (with Mike Tyson making a cameo late in the film), this movie would be a colossal hit and would draw even the most casual of fans to the franchise.